CONTAX Logo

 Electronic Data Interchange (EDI) is the automated exchange of standardized business documents-like purchase orders, invoices, and shipping notices-between systems without human input.
 It replaces manual processes such as emails, faxes, and data entry, enabling real-time, error-free communication between trading partners.
 By integrating directly with ERP and supply chain platforms, EDI improves accuracy, speeds up transactions, and lowers operational costs.

-What Types of Documents Can Be Exchanged Using EDI
+What Types of SAP Business Documents Can Be Exchanged Using EDI Transactions

 EDI supports the automated exchange of a wide range of business documents commonly used in procurement, order fulfillment, logistics, and finance.
 These include: